By Kris Sayce, editor, Casey Daily Dispatch

 To show you how to profit from them.

-We do this by showcasing ideas from our in-house investing experts: Dave Forest, Nick Giambruno, and the founder of our business, Doug Casey.
+We do this by showcasing ideas from our in-house investing experts: Dave Forest, John Pangere, and the founder of our business, Doug Casey.

-Today’s Dispatch focuses on one of the hottest investment trends.
-Yesterday, we looked at 5G “royalties.”
-Today, we are looking at the tech side of things itself, how quickly things have changed, and the bigger changes coming.
+Today’s Dispatch focuses on one of the hottest investment trends: 5G.
+We’ll be looking at the tech side of the trend, how quickly things have changed, and the bigger changes coming.

 2,300x Increase in Internet Traffic

-At the basic level, wireless technology is about one thing – transferring data from one place to another.
+At the basic level, wireless technology is about transferring data from one place to another.

 And 5G is about transferring that data faster than ever before.